 Tempered glass backboard, a rare find for portable hoops, is reinforced with aluminum trim for added stability.
-Very sturdy rim can handle rougher play.
-55-gallon fill base keeps hoop in place.
+Sturdy rim can handle rougher play.
+The 55-gallon fill base keeps hoop in place.
 Screw jack system adjusts height from 7.5 up to 10 feet.

 Basketball is the perfect game.
 Although it has a simple goal – put the ball through the hoop – you can play every day and continually face new challenges.
 Whether you want to refine your own shooting or have a place for neighborhood pick-up games, purchasing a basketball hoop can provide many years of active happiness.